ResetXPDR/MSFS_AutoFPS/README.md

   - TLOD Max - - reduced TLOD Max at night
     - Halves TLOD Max/Top at night to reduce system workload by not drawing scenery out to distances that can't be seen in the dark anyway.
     - Works with all automation methods: FPS Sensitivity, FPS Tolerance and Auto TLOD.
-    - Defaults to enabled in non-expert mode.
+    - Defaults to enabled in Non-Expert mode.
 Enabled in Expert mode by checking the - box to the right of the TLOD Max/Top textbox.
     - When your flight transitions from day to night time, based on your location and the local time, TLOD Max/Top will progressively reduce to half its normal value, including the progressive removal of any TLOD Min/Base + and TLOD Max/Top + in use.
     - When your flight transitions from night to day time, based on your location and the local time, TLOD Max/Top will first progressively increase to its normal value then, providing you are either stopped on the ground or are in the air above Alt TLOD Min/Base, will activate the seeking process if TLOD Min/Base + is enabled and reactivate TLOD Max/Top + if enabled.
     - The status line will show either Day or Night when activated and Δ while transitioning between them.